Seminars and Events

 |6 Dec 2013||Symposium: Contract Law Reform in Asia

-This symposium compares the comprehensive reforms recently proposed for Japan's Civil Code, likely to be enacted in 2014, with contract law reform initiatives and possibilities in Korea, China, Indonesia and Australia - involving leading speakers and moderators from all these jurisdictions as well as New Zealand and the USA.
+This symposium compared the comprehensive reforms recently proposed for Japan's Civil Code, likely to be enacted in 2014, with contract law reform initiatives and possibilities in Korea, China, Indonesia and Australia.

 |6 Dec 2013||Seminar: Asia-Pacific International Arbitration: What's Next?

-This complimentary seminar with the Asia-Pacific Forum for International Arbitration focuses on regional developments in cross-border commercial dispute resolution.
+This complimentary seminar with the Asia-Pacific Forum for International Arbitration focused on regional developments in cross-border commercial dispute resolution.

 |22 Aug 2013||The Asian Experience: Working in Vietnam, China and Hong Kong